amirdhami/Python-Chatbot/README.md

 ## Dependencies

 Ensure you have the following dependencies installed.
 - TensorFlow
 - Keras
 - Numpy
 - Pickle
 - NLTK
 - Tkinter (for GUI)
+Make sure that when you import the various Keras modules, you import them from the same library.
+In this project, I've chosen to import all Keras dependencies from tensorflow.keras.
+You may run into errors otherwise.

 For any issues or contributions, please feel free to create a pull request or contact the repository owner.
 Thank you!